Dewey Riley: Conception and characterization

-In the original script for Scream, Dewey was planned to die in the film's climax, but a last-minute decision from director Wes Craven changed things, going back to film an ending where Dewey is shown giving a thumbs up when being lifted into the ambulance, in case test audiences reacted positively to the character.
-The decision was rationalized by Craven, who credited Arquette's performance as the deciding factor on which ending to go with.
+In Kevin Williamson's original script for Scream, Dewey Riley was planned to die in the film's climax, but a last-minute decision from director Wes Craven changed things, going back to film an ending where Dewey is shown giving a thumbs up when being lifted into the ambulance, in case test audiences reacted positively to the character.
+The decision was rationalized by Craven, who credited David Arquette's performance as the deciding factor on which ending to go with.
 He said, "During the course of the movie we realized how his performance was just so witty.
 Also, we loved him.
 He played it with such heart, such commitment and everyone kept thinking that".
-Scream 2 also featured an alternate ending where both Gale and Dewey are killed, this time by Cotton Weary, who had snapped in that moment.
+Scream 2 (1997) also featured an alternate ending where both Gale Weathers and Dewey are killed, this time by Cotton Weary, who had snapped in that moment.
 Arquette was originally brought in to audition for the role of Billy Loomis in Scream, but preferred the character of Dewey and requested to audition for that instead.
 Despite resistance from the production team, who were concerned that the role was described as "hunky", rather than the younger, goofier approach of Arquette, Craven appreciated the idea and cast him in the role.
 Dewey is known for his willingness to put his life on the line for others, his loveable, dim-witted personality, and his near-death experiences.
 Arquette believed that Dewey had the potential of a real hero, like Clint Eastwood's characters.
-The main theme music of the character, borrowed from the 1996 film Broken Arrow, also resembles the works of Ennio Morricone for westerns — the composer of several films of the franchise, Marco Beltrami, deliberately drew such a musical analogy.
+The main theme music of the character, borrowed from Broken Arrow (1996), also resembles the works of Ennio Morricone for westerns — Marco Beltrami, the composer of several films of the franchise, deliberately drew such a musical analogy.

 Death

 In Scream (2022), Dewey's death is depicted.
-Directors Tyler Gillett and Matt Bettinelli-Olpin, and executive producer Chad Villella decided to ultimately kill him off for plot purposes, as it was the only way that the character Sidney would return to Woodsboro, a way to deepen the film's impact, and the team felt it was a necessary sacrifice for the franchise to move forward.
-When asked about the decision a year later, Bettinelli-Olphin and Gillett believed the decision paid off as they felt Scream VI was more compelling as so many characters had been impacted by it.
-Upon reading the script, David Arquette felt emotional, stating about his script, "I put it down.
+Directors Tyler Gillett and Matt Bettinelli-Olpin and executive producer Chad Villella decided to ultimately kill him off for plot purposes, as it was the only way that the character of Sidney Prescott would return to Woodsboro a way to deepen the film's impact, and the team felt it was a necessary sacrifice for the franchise to move forward.
+When asked about the decision a year later, Bettinelli-Olphin and Gillett believed the decision paid off as they felt Scream VI (2023) was more compelling as so many characters had been impacted by it.
+Upon reading James Vanderbilt's and Guy Busick's script, David Arquette felt emotional, stating about his script, "I put it down.
 I took a deep breath.
 It was sad," he also commented that the decision "cut deep" as he had become attached to the character of Dewey through portraying him for over 25 years.

-In spite of his death, Dewey is confirmed to appear in Scream 7, with David Arquette reprising the role.
+In spite of his death, Dewey was confirmed to appear in Scream 7 (2026), with David Arquette reprising his role.
 Arquette was surprised that the news of his return got out, as his appearance in the film was meant to be a surprise.